Looking for the best over-the-calf dress socks on the online market today? Well, you’ve found them.

 We wear these because they create smooth lines from the shoes, up the leg line, and streamline the lower half.
 As a shorter guy, that’s definitely something you’ll want.

-The problem, and inspiration for this guide, is that socks that claim to be “over the calf” don’t actually do that.
-The elastic wears out quickly, or the socks don’t come up all the way-so they catch on your trousers (especially if they’re unlined) and fall down quickly.
+Either the socks don’t come up all the way-so they catch on your trousers (especially if they’re unlined) and fall down quickly, or the elastic wears out after a few wears.

-Basically, we used four methods to find over-the-calf dress socks:
+Basically, we used four methods to find the most durable and stylish over-the-calf dress socks for guys:

 Pretty simple, right?